smaaliki/p3/readme.md

 The style used was "Something_Something_Calc".
 This allows us to look for "_Calc" in order to make sure that this is a calculator method.
-Also, the first underscore can be replaced with a space which allows us to use the remaining string as the name of the calculator when listing the calculators.
+Also, the first underscore can be replaced with a space which allows us to use the remaining string as the name of the calculator when listing the calculators individually one by one.

 ## Notes for instructor
 I have not installed any other packages at this time.
 I was going to install a user authentication package, when I realized that in the config directory, there is an "auth.php" file.
-I figured it's better to wait till we cover this subject before I implement such a thing,
+I figured it's better to wait till we cover this subject before I implement such a thing.